 Maybe that’s why I never really got into French cooking; it’s simply too much work!

-Once you have the basic methods down for making a stir-fry, soup, fried rice, and curry you can exercise your own creative tendencies and make just about anything you like, including this panang curry recipe.
+Once you have the basic methods down for making a stir-fry, Spicy Thai Chicken Soup, Easy Thai Fried Rice, and curry you can exercise your own creative tendencies and make just about anything you like, including this panang curry recipe.